The story of “us” starts with our dog Nük and the miraculous improvements we saw in him after switching to a raw whole foods diet at the age of 13!

 Nük consistently lost 1 lb per week, every week!

 By October he weighed 70lbs and was off all medicines!
 We also stopped his hydrotherapy because his weight was managed and he could walk again on his own.
 The weight loss started to slow and in January 2014, he was down to 62 lbs where he seemed to plateau and we were very happy with that weight.

 His weight loss was our biggest concern but certainly not the only changes we noticed.
 The first thing that stands out was the gas; on kibble Nük could clear a room fast!
 On a raw diet he hardly ever had gas and when he did it wasn’t even noticeable.
 His ears didn’t smell sour and there was very little debris to clean out of them.
 His fur became softer, he felt like he had just been bathed and there was no more of that greasy residue left on my hands after petting him.
 His attitude was the best change!
 He went from being miserable and sleeping all the time to his perky, playful, goofy self.
-Sometimes too playful and goofy, he is 15, soon to be 16 and doesn’t seem to know his limits; we are often trying to keep him from running too fast or jumping in and out of our SUV.

 The best advice I have ever received was from my mother, she told me to “live without regret” and I am passing it on to you free of charge.
 Make the change for your pet and when they are finally gone you will have one less regret in life.
 My regret is knowing better so late in my dogs life.
 I now beleive food really is medicine, one that can be practiced proactively instead of reactively when it's often too late.